Encyclopedia

 - Specific Care: Avoid pressure on the area (headphones, glasses), clean with saline solution or gentle antiseptic, and do not touch the piercing with dirty hands.

-- Recommended Jewelry for Helix: Small bars, studs, or hoops suitable for the cartilage shape.
+- Recommended Jewelry: Small bars, studs, hoops or even ear climbers are suitable for the cartilage shape.

 - Recommended Materials: 18k gold to minimize irritation or allergy risks.